Freedom of Information Part II – Information Statements

 - you must provide sufficient information about the documents you are requesting to allow VARTA to locate relevant documents; and

-- you must pay the application fee, or request VARTA to waive the fee due to hardship.
+- you must pay the application fee, or request VARTA to waive the fee due to financial hardship.

 A request under the FOI Act must be made in writing and clearly describe the documents you are seeking to access.
 If we cannot clearly identify the information or documents you are seeking access to we will contact you to clarify your request.
 We can also accept an FOI request submitted using the OVIC application form, which is available here.